th3terrorist/swp/README.md

-# swp - suckless webframework based of off pandoc
+# swp

-swp is a minimal and sane web framework forked of off [sw](https://github.com/jroimartin/sw)
+swp is a minimal and sane web framework forked from [sw](https://github.com/jroimartin/sw), using pandoc instead of a custom `md2html.awk` clunky script.

 ## Installation